COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 ## Running the Web Server
 1. Inside the datatitans directory, where `manage.py` is, run `python manage.py migrate`.
 This sets up the database.
 (Currently SQLite)
 2. Run `python manage.py runserver`

+## Description of Prototype
+1. User can navigate to data page and view chart
+2. User can navigate to about page
+3. User can view blog page to read about future of the site